 In mid-March 2019, Ourisman Honda began work on a triangular public plaza next to the Capital Crescent Trail where it meets Bethesda Avenue.
 The land will come from the Ourisman property, and will be freed up by moving their vehicle entrance farther west along Bethesda Avenue.
-The plaza will thus adjoin the trail, and the trail will simultaneously be widened to 16 feet from the Bethesda rest plaza (located behind Ourisman's garage) up to Bethesda Avenue.
+The plaza will thus adjoin the trail, and the trail will also be widened to 16 feet from the Bethesda rest plaza (located behind Ourisman's garage) up to Bethesda Avenue.
 This widening will be achieved by taking land both from Ourisman on the west side, and on the east side where the existing benches and tables will be set farther back.

-Ourisman agreed to build the Plaza as part of the settlement of its encroachment upon the Trail right-of-way, rather than engage in potentially protracted litigation.
+Ourisman generously agreed to build the Plaza as part of the settlement of its encroachment upon the Trail right-of-way, rather than engage in potentially protracted litigation.
 CCCT has provided input about the configuration of the Plaza and the overall plan for the area south of Bethesda Avenue, aiming to reduce congestion on the Trail at this very busy location.
 There will be additional room for pedestrians, added seating, and more space for cyclists.
-CCCT will provide updates as this project progresses
+CCCT will provide updates as this project progresses.

 Below is a planning diagram of the plaza area.
 The plaza is the triangular area near the center of the dashed rectangle, with the trail shown immediately below it with light diagonal lines.
 The sidewalk and then Bethesda Avenue are to the upper right, and the reconfigured Ourisman Honda driveway and parking are to the upper left.
 The plaza will have seating, plantings, and some signs.
-Note that Bethesda Avenue runs East-West, so North is to the upper right in this diagram.
+Note that Bethesda Avenue runs East-West, so North is towards the upper right in this diagram.

 The Plaza's concrete border is poured and existing pavement is being removed.
 Taken August 13.